 Current offline results

-The trade-off is clear: the safer game-data model keeps most of the human-pick accuracy while improving game-data preference agreement.
-The aggressive model optimizes game-data preferences much harder, but it no longer behaves like a human drafter and often makes suspicious-looking picks.
+It seems that the safer game-data model keeps most of the human-pick accuracy while improving game-data preference agreement.
+The aggressive model optimizes game-data preferences much harder, but it no longer behaves like a human drafter and often makes suspicious picks.

 How much does previous-pick context matter?